 The symptoms of POH are usually present at birth (congenital) or within the first few weeks of life, and they tend to progress slowly and asymmetrically as an affected individual grows older.
-Infants with POH typically have a maculopapular rash (with the appearance of patchy areas of bone within the dermis).
+Infants with POH typically have a maculopapular rash (with patchy areas of bone within the dermis).
 Initially, affected skin may feel abnormally rough.

-The major finding in infants with POH is the development of bone in areas of the body where bone is not normally present (heterotopic ossification).
+The major finding in infants with POH is the development of extra-skeletal bone (heterotopic ossification).
 Initially, bone growth may develop within the skin (osseous nodules or plaques called osteoma cutis).
 These areas may become progressively widespread and may grow together (coalesce) to form even larger areas of hardened and thickened skin (dermal ossification).
 As the disease progresses, these bony growths may extend into the deeper layers of the skin (subcutaneous layers).
 Eventually, abnormal bony growths occur in various connective tissues of the body such as fascia and skeletal muscle.

 In addition, when bone growth occurs around the spine, some affected individuals may develop an abnormal sideways curvature of the spine (scoliosis).